 Looking into a sump pump rebate in Milton?
 Here are the general requirements for qualifying:

-• You must own the home, and it must be connected to the municipal wastewater system (homes with septic systems aren’t eligible).
+- You must be the homeowner, and your property must be connected to the municipal wastewater system.
+Homes with septic systems are not eligible.

-• A building permit may be required, and all work must comply with local codes.
+- A building permit is mandatory, and all work must comply with the Ontario Building Code as well as local regulations.

-• To get the sump pump installation subsidy, you need to disconnect your weeping tiles from the sanitary sewer and install a new sump pump.
-Both steps are necessary.
-You must hire a contractor from Halton’s Authorized Contractors List to do the work.
+- To qualify for the sump pump installation rebate, you must disconnect existing weeping tiles from the sanitary sewer and install a new sump pump.
+Both steps are required.

-• The weeping tile disconnection subsidy is only available when completed alongside a sump pump installation.
+- The subsidy for weeping tile disconnection is only available when it is completed alongside a sump pump installation.

 What plumbing upgrades are available within the program?